Interest-free personal loans in Australia

 How does the lending process work?

 NILS is based on a system of circular community credit.
-This means that when you make a repayment on your interest-free personal loan, those funds are then made available to someone else in the community.
+This means when you make a repayment on your interest-free personal loan, those funds are then made available to someone else in the community.

 You can apply for a NILS loan by following a few simple steps: